Khandoker09/SaVeDv0.1/README.md

 # Simple App to Visualize Excel Data(SaVeD)
 Simple data analysis tool with some visualization option using streamlit.
-You can upload your onw datasets in this app.
-However, there is some limitations, you can only upload file which are only 200mb or below 200 mb.
+You can upload your own datasets in this app.
+However, there is some limitations, you can only upload file which are only limited 200mb or below 200 mb.
 ### File type
 This app support .xlsx and .CSV file.